-- Maternal and Child Health Program Evaluation Research (MHCH 862); and - A minimum of two other quantitative analytic courses that include multivariate analysis.
+One of the analytic courses is MHCH 862, as described above.
+A minimum of two other quantitative analytic courses that include multivariate analysis.
 These may be taken in the departments of Biostatistics, Epidemiology, Education, Health Policy and Management, Psychology, or Sociology, and must be approved by the student's advisor.
-In addition, students are also encouraged to take BIOS 511 if they have little or no experience with a statistical package such as SAS or Stata.
+In addition, students are also encouraged to take BIOS 511 or HPM 880 if they have little or no experience with a statistical package such as SAS (BIOS 511) or Stata (HPM 880), in their first semester of study.
 However, these programming classes do not count toward the analytic course requirements.

-6. Teaching Internship and Seminar (MHCH 840, Section 1, Teaching)
+7. Teaching Internship and Seminar (MHCH 840, Section 1, Teaching)